EnterpriseDB/barman/doc/barman-tutorial.en.md

 performance by allowing users to add, on top of the standard `archive_command` strategy, continuous WAL streaming from a PostgreSQL server.

+> **Important:**
+> Currently, WAL streaming is only supported in Barman as an additional
+> method for continuous archiving of transaction logs.
+Future versions of
+> Barman will allow users of PostgreSQL 9.4 and above to rely exclusively
+> on WAL streaming (and abandon the standard `archive_command` method),
+> thanks to _replication slots_.
+> Following our incremental development approach, version 1.6.0 aims to
+> gradually introduce support of this feature in PostgreSQL Disaster Recovery
+> solutions based on Barman.
+At the same time, users' feedback and production
+> adoption will allow us to improve future versions and implement a
+> "streaming-only" method of WAL archiving that is based on
+> transparent management of replication slots in Barman.

 Barman relies on [`pg_receivexlog`] [25], a utility that is available from PostgreSQL 9.2 which exploits the native streaming replication protocol and continuously receives transaction logs from a PostgreSQL